FarahIbrar/Programming-in-Python/scikit-learn/Data-file/README.md

 # Breast Cancer Wisconsin Classification Dataset

-This dataset contains information about various features computed from digitized images of breast cancer cells.
+This dataset contains detailed information about various features computed from digitized images of breast cancer cells.
 Each row represents a sample, and each column represents a specific feature measured from that sample.

 ## Elements in the Dataset